BananaKit/BananaKit/README.md

 [![Build Status](https://travis-ci.org/BananaKit/BananaKit.svg?branch=travis)](https://travis-ci.org/BananaKit/BananaKit)

 BananaKit is an appealing abstraction of common patterns and tools that were extracted from some of the largest and most successful apps in the app store.
+Peel requests welcome.

 Upcoming subprojects: